 While you’re fixing found broken links, why don’t you create a helpful and attractive 404?
 A good custom 404 can actually encourage visitors to explore your site further.
 You can either enhance your 404 with a search box, a site menu and a link to your homepage or just add some humor with a funny picture.

-You may find that your site is being attacked by a referral spammer, such as sharebutton.io, which attacks thousands of Google Analytic accounts with fake traffic in form of referrals, keywords and even with fake pages.
+You may find that your site is being attacked by a referral spammer which attacks thousands of Google Analytic accounts with fake traffic in form of referrals, keywords and even with fake pages.
 This can dramatically skew your analytics data.
-If you’re a victim of this spammer, here’s a ‘life-buoy’ by Carlos Escalera: Ultimate Guide to Blocking and Cleaning Google Analytics Spam.
+If you’re a victim of a spammer like that, here’s a ‘life-buoy’ guide for removing referral spam by Optimize Smart.

 Or a referring website is trying to sabotage you with some black-hat SEO tactics.
 For example, they may have linked to your culinary blog’s homepage with a link text ‘Weight Loss Pills’.
 Check your backlink quality profile carefully: analyze backlinks value and their texts, mark the unwanted ones as toxic.
 Then reach out to the owners of these domains and politely ask them to remove the link or you can send a disavow file to Google.